modsim/FluxML/README.md

 	[11]	msmsrspec	::=	"[", range, ":", range "]";
 	[12]	 MSMSspec	::=	poolname [ msmsrspec ], "#M", pair, { ",", pair };

 <p align="justify"> Semantics: the two range specifications in <i>msmsrspec</i> denote the fragment and the fragment of the fragment.
 Consequently, the second range specification describes a subset of labeling positions appearing in the first range specification.
-The list of weight pairs following the "#M" denote the mass-increments of the fragement and the fragment's fragment. </p>
+The list of weight pairs following the "#M" denote the mass-increments of the fragment and the fragment's fragment. </p>

 ##### MIMS Measurements
-<p align="justify"> A MIMS measurement describes a multiple isotopic MS measurement which may contain two or more isotopic labeling enrichments in a single MS steup.</p>
+<p align="justify"> A MIMS measurement describes a multiple isotopic MS measurement which may contain two or more isotopic labeling enrichments in a single MS setup.</p>

 	[10]	        tuple  	  ::=       "(" number "," number ("," number)* ")";
 	[11]	mimsrangespec	  ::=	    "[", range, "]";